MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 All modules follow a consistent workflow:

 - Start New Scan builds or extends the current baseline
-- Cancel pauses long-running scans safely
+- Cancel safely pauses long-running scans
 - Continue Scanning resumes from the exact previous position
-- Skip mode switches scanning to new artifacts only
+- Skip mode switches scanning to newly introduced artifacts only
-- Save Results exports findings to CSV for reporting or further analysis
+- Save Results exports findings to CSV for reporting and analysis

-No destructive actions are performed.
+No destructive actions are performed by any module.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------